-For any content creator, incorporating SEO copywriting to their services can be a good reason to charge more for services.
+For any content creator, incorporating SEO copywriting to their services can be a good reason to charge more.
+Seo writing is a valuable skill which allows you to connect with your target audience like no other.

 An article that generates steady flow of organic traffic can be a constant cash generator for a business.